Safeguarding

 Pagan Federation policy on events bearing our name

-The Pagan Federation has a policy that any event under our name including commercial activity or the occupation of premises, or the organisation or direction of the public, will be run and insured by PFco rather than the Pagan Federation.
-This includes organising conferences, attending them with the Pagan Federation stall and public open rituals.
-Any event in these categories is required to have a named Pagan Federation officer taking responsibility, either a District manager, committee member or director of PF co or a specific authorised delegate of an officer in one of those categories (responsible officer in the context of the reporting procedures below).
+Any event under our name including commercial activity or the occupation of premises, or the organisation or direction of the public, will be properly managed, insured and staffed to ensure the safety of all volunteers, attendees and members of the public.
+This includes organising conferences, attending events with the Pagan Federation stall and any public open rituals.
+Any event in these categories is required to have a named Pagan Federation officer taking responsibility for safeguarding.
+That person will be either a District manager, a trustee or a specific authorised and suitably trained delegate of an officer in one of those categories (responsible officer in the context of the reporting procedures below).

 Circumstances where we may come into contact with people